 You may not think of MSI as a provider of fine all-in-one machines, but it’s slowly growing into the category.
 We’ve only grabbed two models for your consideration since there are very few to choose from currently.
 Here are your best bets:

 The MSI Pro 22XT 10M is one of the company’s newest all-in-one machines, as well as one of its more affordable options overall.
 It’s capped off by a 21.5-inch touchscreen display, though the Pro 22XT 10M is a bit lighter on power than MSI’s laptops.
-You’ll only find up to a 10th-generation Intel Core i5 processor on board along with 4GB of RAM and a 1TB HDD.
+You’ll only find up to a 10th-generation Intel Core i5 processor on board, along with 8GB of RAM.
 On the bright side, the MSI Pro 22XT 10M packs a very slim set of bezels so you can stay locked into your work.

 See also: Here are the best all-in-one computers